F15javi/Distributed-Systems/README.md

 hello there

--Héctor: descargar el juego
+- Héctor: descargar el juego
--añadir información
+- añadir información
--añadir orientación
+- añadir orientación